 Salisbury, England.
-19-21 May.
-Delivering the "Edward Bailey" Lecture at the Implicit Religion conference.
+19-21 May '17 – Delivered the "Edward Bailey" Lecture at the Implicit Religion conference.

 I'm a writer, public speaker, editor, and college professor.
 My work starts with a basic question: What does it mean to be human?
 For me, this question is inseparable from the question: What makes humans religious?

-Based on my experiences traveling and talking with people, observing and reading, parenting and partnering, my conclusions about human life, and religious life more specifically, come back to the important role of basic physical experiences: eating bread together, looking at images, smelling spices, listening to music, and touching other bodies.
-These are all sensually symbolic, meaningful activities that engage communities of people, providing order and values for living, and, more often than not, a little disorder.
+Based on my experiences traveling and talking with people, parenting and partnering, observing and reading, my understandings of human life turn around the central role of simple physical experiences: eating bread together, looking at images, smelling spices, listening to music, and touching other bodies.
+These are all sensually symbolic, meaningful activities that engage communities of people, providing order and values for living and, more often than not, a little disorder.

-Far from ideological arguments that pit theism against atheism, or science against faith, my writings and teachings constantly demonstrate how religion happens primarily in and through the body.
-I'm thoroughly undiscplined, reading around in cultural anthropology, art history, cognitive science, evolutionary biology, creative nonfiction, film and media studies, though I tend to graze most often in the field of religious studies.
+Far from ideological arguments that pit theism against atheism, or science against faith, my writings and teachings show how religion is born of the body.
+I'm thoroughly undisciplined, reading around in cultural anthropology & creative nonfiction, art history & cognitive science, evolutionary biology & film studies, though I tend to graze most often in the field of religious studies.

-I have conducted research and given lectures around the world, published more than a dozen books and over a hundred articles and essays, and taught at the Universities of Vermont and Colorado, Texas Christian University, and the Graduate Theological Union, Berkeley.
-Currently, I live in Madrid, Spain, and hold a visiting position at Hamilton College in New York.
+I have conducted research and given lectures around the world, published fifteen books and over a hundred articles and essays, and taught at the Universities of Vermont and Colorado, Texas Christian University, and the Graduate Theological Union, Berkeley.
+Currently, I hold a visiting position at Hamilton College in New York.

 Browse the other pages from this site to find out more.